Home Hair and Scalp Hair Care Routine and Products Recommended by Dermatologists

 Hair Care

 While every hair type is different, there are some general guidelines that will help you achieve the best results.
 You’ve probably heard the golden rule of skincare layering: lightest to heaviest.
-Dermatologists recommend the following guidelines for hair care:
+Dermatologists recommend the following guideline for hair care:

 • Foundation (shampoo, conditioner, masks)